 Thomas Kong (1950–2023) was an artist working in collage and assemblage, using advertising, packaging, and other surplus material from his convenience store, Kim's Corner Food, located in the Rogers Park neighborhood of Chicago, Illinois.

 Kong roughly created 30,000 pieces of collage from 2012-2023.
 Due to safety concerns, the estate could not rescue all the artworks.
-With the community’s support, the estate is currently working on archiving nearly 5,000 pieces of artworks at 062, located in Pilsen.
+With the community’s support, the estate is currently working on archiving over 5,000 pieces of artworks at 062, located in Pilsen.
 Images will be available to the general public in 2026.
 If you’d like to schedule a visit to view the works in person, please reach out to us directly using the form below.

 Please visit https://thomaskong.biz/ for more information about past exhibitions, publications and press.